 Instead of using a DAC chip (and SPI serial interface to communicate with the chip), an alternative method to produce an analogue output from a digital number is to use pulse-width modulation (PWM).
-The Verilog code for a pwm.v module is given to you in Lecture 9 slide 15.
+The Verilog code for a pwm.v module is given to you in one of my lectures delivered earlier in the Lab..

-Create a design ex11\top.v according to the circuit shown below.
+Create a design ex11_top.v according to the circuit shown below.
 Use the scope to examine the signals at TP5 and TP8.
 Compare the output voltage ranges at TP8 and TP9.